 More about Presepi - Italian Nativity Scenes and where to see them.

-Traditionally, a meatless dinner is eaten on Christmas eve with the family, followed by a living nativity scene and midnight mass.
+Traditionally, a meatless dinner is eaten on Christmas eve with the family, followed in many places by a living nativity scene and midnight mass.
 In parts of southern Italy a seven fishes dinner is traditionally served on Christmas Eve.
 Traditional bonfires are often held on Christmas Eve in the main square of town, especially in mountain areas.
 Dinner on Christmas day is usually meat based.

 Christmas trees, lights, Nativity Cribs, and Christmas celebrations in Italy:

-Although you'll find Christmas celebrations all over Italy, these are some of the most unusual or most popular Christmas celebrations, events, and decorations.
+Although you'll find Christmas celebrations all over Italy, these are some of the most unusual or most popular celebrations, events, and decorations.